core-wg/href/draft-ietf-core-href.md

-   8. If »cri« has a `query` component, then, for each element in the `query` component, include a Uri-Query Option and let that option's value be the be the text string value of that element.
+   8. If »cri« has a `query` component, then, for each element in the `query` component, include a Uri-Query Option and let that option's value be the text string value of that element.

 ### Composing a Request CRI from a Set of CoAP Options {#compose-coap}